Dr. Brenda LeFrancois

 Prior to taking on the position at Memorial University in 2010, Dr. LeFrançois taught social work as a tenured faculty member at Laurentian University, and taught part-time both in the undergraduate programme in Community Care at the University of Kent at Canterbury as well as in the post-graduate programme in Mental Health at Anglia Ruskin University.

 Dr. LeFrançois’ main teaching experience has included courses at the BSW, MSW and PhD levels in social work theory and critical mental health.
-In addition, she has taught child abuse and neglect, social work with children and youth, community development and social activism, law and ethics, group work as well as qualitative research.
+In addition, they have taught child abuse and neglect, social work with children and youth, community development and social activism, law and ethics, group work as well as qualitative research.

 Dr. LeFrançois will consider supervising new PhD students and MSW thesis students with interests in the areas of childhood studies, mad studies, critical disability studies, critical mental health, critical whiteness studies and/or social activism.